5 Tips to Ace your Test Automation Interview

 1. Human Resources First call — Usually, around 15~30 mins call to let you know the company and gather some first impressions.
 Sometimes, there are some buzzword questions; “Do you have experience with selenium?” or “Are you familiar with agile methodologies?”.

 2. Theoretical Approach — This stage usually takes around 1~ hour.
 Here, you’ll be most of the time interviewed by future coworkers and they’ll try to pick your brain regarding theoretical questions and make a couple of assumptions to further evaluate you.
-Be prepared for some abstract’ ish questions such as “How would you test a chair?” to questions that you should be able to ace, like “Can you give us some examples of functional tests?” or “Knowing the test pyramid, what types of tests should you automate the most?” (???? unit tests!)
+Be prepared for some abstract’ ish questions such as “How would you test a chair?” to questions that you should be able to ace, like “Can you give us some examples of functional tests?” or “Knowing the test pyramid, what types of tests should you automate the most?”
+(Unit tests!)

 3. Technical Interview — The juice.
 The most overlooked interview.
 This stage may take up to 2~ hours.
-Mostly depending on how you handle this interview, you’ll be able to establish yourself knowledge-wise ????????
+Mostly depending on how you handle this interview, you’ll be able to establish yourself knowledge-wise.
 Also, this stage often varies tons.
-Therefore, be ready to do manual testing, defect reporting, a small programming exercise on the spot or implement something you mentioned previously you were comfortable with, — you better be — because do not ever, I mean, ever, lie in an interview process.
+Therefore, be ready to do manual testing, defect reporting, a small programming exercise on the spot, or implement something you mentioned previously you were comfortable with, — you better be — because do not ever, I mean, ever, lie in an interview process.
 Especially in a technical one.
 You might be called out on the spot and that single-handedly may decide your whole process.

 4. Somewhat Cultural or a Higher Hierarchy Manager’s call — Generally takes around 30~ mins up to 1 hour.
 If you succeed in the previous stages, the chances are you’ll meet someone higher on the hierarchy for the last impressions or someone else to have a cultural meeting to better understand you as a person and perceive if you’re a match for the organization and vice-versa.
 Yes, interviews are two ways.
-You’re being interviewed for sure, but seize the opportunity to interview your future working company as well — golden advice right here ???? ????
+You’re being interviewed for sure, but seize the opportunity to interview your future working company as well — golden advice right here.

 Haven’t mentioned, however, you will often be asked if you can solve one or a couple of programming exercises at home.
 Therefore, as every stage is an opportunity to gather knowledge around what the company is looking for, take this one as well.